Wurst-Imperium/WurstClient.net/wiki/Commands/potion/index.md

 title: .potion Command
 layout: wiki
 ---
-Adds or sets effects to held potion.
-Accepts arguments in groups of 3.
+Adds, sets or remove effects of held potion.
+Accepts arguments in groups of 3 for add and set modes.
 Can set multiple effects to one potion.
 Make sure it fits the chat bar.

 ## Syntax

+`.potion <remove> <id>`
 `.potion <add/set> <id> <amplifier> <duration>` or longer:
 `.potion <add/set><id> <amplifier> <duration> <id> <amplifier> <duration>`

-`add` adds effects and `set` removes and adds effects
+- `add` adds effects
+- `set` removes current effect and changes them with given effects
+- `remove` removes effects

 ## Example
 `.potion set 14 0 60 5 24 75` would set the held potion's effects to invisibility for 60 seconds and strength 25 for 75 seconds.